 "Well, I'll take you to your hotel, and then, we are off to have dinner at home.
 The kids are anxious to see you", he said, staring at Cynthia.

 The brown-haired woman smiled, touched.

-"Am I supposed to go?", Alessa mumbled, not so diplomaticaly, to Cynthia, while Elian walked a few metres behind them, taking their luggage.
+"Am I supposed to go?", Alessa mumbled, not so diplomatically, to Cynthia, while Elian walked a few meters behind them, taking their luggage.

 "We've already chat about it.
 If you don't feel like coming, there's no problem.
 Don't stay up too long, and don't wait for me because I don't know how much I'll stay with my friends"